jellesiderius/mage-db-sync/README.md

 ### TODO
 - Rsync for images (Magento and Wordpress)
+- See if Magento database import could be faster with native MYSQL import
 - Wordpress
     - Make import not only work when subfolder is '/wp/'
     - Before importing check if local wordpress folder +  exists